 With more than 800 years of history, Portugal is one of the oldest countries in the world.
-Throughout the centuries, several traditions and cultural traits were established, defining today the Portuguese society and its country in most different areas.
+Throughout the centuries, several Portuguese traditions and cultural traits were established, defining today its society and its country in the most different areas.

 From gastronomy to wine, arts and crafts to music, popular festivals and pilgrimages, there are several reasons for you to visit this wonderful country.